bowman2001/perplexdoc/content/doc/intro/writing/index.md

 Many of these editors offer a convenient separate _preview window_.
 With _Hugo_ you have an even better option: When you run it as a server on your local computer, it will render your Markdown and deliver it to your browser instantly (see [Using Hugo]({{< relref "hugo#server-mode"  >}})).
 My personal solution is either an IDE or a programming editor in conjunction with _Hugo’s_ server mode.

 ## Markdown Linting
-_Commonmark_ is permissive to many small variations in the markup rules.
+_CommonMark_ is permissive to many small variations in the markup rules.
 To ensure a certain markup style in a team or a bigger project, we may use a linter.
 The node package [_Markdownlint_][mlint] for example is reliable and there are plugins for editors, which allow to use it directly while editing.
 For this project the default settings are modified in the configuration file [`.markdownlint.yaml`][mlintconf] at the content root.
 Some folders contain special configurations, which allow to use all the markup options of specific elements.

 [omd]: https://daringfireball.net/projects/markdown/ "Markdown project site by John Gruber"
-[cmark]: https://commonmark.org "Commonmark project site"
+[cmark]: https://CommonMark.org "CommonMark project site"
 [gmark]: https://github.com/yuin/goldmark "Goldmark repository"
 [phpmex]: https://michelf.ca/projects/php-markdown/extra/ "PHP Markdown Extra site"
 [gfmspec]: https://github.github.com/gfm "GitHub Flavored Markdown Specification"